mburtless/gloo-mesh/docs/content/setup/meshctl_cli_install.md

 ---
-title: "meshctl CLI"
+title: Install the meshctl CLI
+menuTitle: meshctl CLI
 description: Install the meshctl CLI
-weight: 10
+weight: 20
 ---

 Use the Gloo Mesh command line interface (CLI) tool, `meshctl`, to set up Gloo Mesh, register clusters, describe your Gloo Mesh resources, and more.